-Net income for the fiscal years ended December 31, 2021 and 2020 were \$1,575,407 and \$724,705, respectively.
+Net income for the fiscal years ended December 31, 2022 and 2021 was \$2,069,792 and \$1,575,407, respectively.
 See the paragraphs below for further information as to variances in individual operating income and expense items.
 We are not aware of any material trends or uncertainties, other than national economic conditions affecting real estate generally that may reasonably be expected to have a material impact, favorable or unfavorable, on Partnership revenues and investment property value.
-The COVID-19 pandemic, to date, has not had a material adverse impact on the Partnership or the Property tenants.
-As restrictions continue to ease, we do not forsee any material impact of COVID-19 on the Partnership or the Property tenants.

-Fiscal year ended December 31, 2021 as compared to fiscal year ended December 31, 2020:
+Fiscal year ended December 31, 2022 as compared to fiscal year ended December 31, 2021:

-Operating Rental Income: Operating rental income for the fiscal years ended December 31, 2021 and 2020 was \$1.753 and \$1.464 million, respectively.
-The rental income was comprised of monthly lease obligations per the tenant leases, straight line rent adjustments and percentage rents obligations related to operating tenants who had reached their sales breakpoint.
-The increase in 2021 compared to 2020 was due to the higher base rental income from the six Wendy's tenants whose lease amendments effective January 1, 2021 provide for higher base rents and higher percentage rent income breakpoints.
+Operating Rental Income: Operating rental income for the fiscal years ended December 31, 2022 and 2021 was \$1.611 and \$1.753 million, respectively.
+The rental income was comprised of monthly lease obligations per the tenant leases and percentage rents obligations related to operating tenants who had reached their sales breakpoint.
+The decrease in 2022 compared to 2021 was due to the lower base rental income and percentage rent due to property sales in each of 2021 and 2022.

-Management expects total base operating rental income to be approximately \$1,338,060 for the 2022 fiscal year based on operating leases currently in place and do not include rents from properties held for sale.
+Management expects total base operating rental income to be approximately \$1,241,280 for the 2023 fiscal year based on operating leases currently in place and does not include rents from properties held for sale.
 Future operating rental income has the potential to either decrease or increase.
 Future operating rental income may decrease with a tenant default and/or we may reclassify certain additional properties as properties held for sale.
 Future operating rental income may also increase with additional rents due from tenants, if those tenants experience increased sales levels, which require the payment of additional rent to the Partnership.
-Operating percentage rents included in operating rental income in the fiscal years ended December 31, 2021 and 2020 were \$388,701 and \$785,370, respectively.
-However, the additional rent earned was reduced by a capital improvements rent credit to the tenants of the Folly Road Property and Whiskey Road Property, so, the actual revenue earned from 2021 and 2020 was \$366,473 and \$607,599, net of the \$22,229 and \$177,771 rent credits, respectively.
-Management expects percentage rents for the fiscal year ending December 31, 2022 to be about the same as those received in 2021 because the same strong sales performance from 2021 is expected again in 2022.
+Operating percentage rents included in operating rental income in the fiscal years ended December 31, 2022 and 2021 were \$342,359 and \$388,701, respectively.
+However, the 2021 additional rent earned was reduced by a capital improvements rent credit to the tenant of the Folly Road Property, so, the actual revenue earned from 2021 was \$366,473, net of the \$22,229 rent credit.
+Management expects percentage rents for the fiscal year ending December 31, 2023 to be about the same as those received in 2022 because the same strong sales performance from 2022 is expected again in 2023.

-Partnership Management Fees Expense: Partnership management fees expense for the fiscal years ended December 31, 2021 and 2020 were \$274,980 and \$287,446, respectively.
+Partnership Management Fees Expense: Partnership management fees expense for the fiscal years ended December 31, 2022 and 2021 were \$272,316 and \$274,980, respectively.
 The General Partner receives a fee for managing the Partnership.
 See Note 5, Transactions with General Partner and Its Affiliates, for further information.

-General and Administrative Expense: General and administrative expenses for the fiscal years ended December 31, 2021 and 2020 were \$66,038 and \$84,090, respectively.
+General and Administrative Expense: General and administrative expenses for the fiscal years ended December 31, 2022 and 2021 were \$120,470 and \$66,038, respectively.
 General and administrative expenses were comprised of management expense, state/city registration and annual report filing fees, office supplies and printing costs, outside storage expenses, copy/fax costs, postage and shipping expenses, long-distance telephone expenses, website fees, bank fees and state income tax expenses.
-Total operating general and administrative expenses for the fiscal year ended December 31, 2020 were higher than in the fiscal year ended December 31, 2021, primarily due to \$5,983 in increased postage and shipping fees related to the consent solicitation, as well as about \$14,000 in higher state income tax expenses related to 2020 income.
-Management expects the total operating general and administrative expenses for the fiscal year ended December 31, 2021 to be much higher than for the fiscal year ended December 31, 2021 income as a result of the sale of the Brakes 4 Less property, and 2022 increased quarterly estimated state income tax payments.
+Total operating general and administrative expenses for the fiscal year ended December 31, 2022 were higher than in the fiscal year ended December 31, 2021, primarily due to about \$50,000 in higher state income tax expense paid on behalf of the limited partners related to 2021 income.
+Management expects the total operating general and administrative expenses for the fiscal year ending December 31, 2023 to be higher than for the fiscal year ended December 31, 2021 due to an expected increase in state income taxes due for 2022 income as a result of the sale of the Walton Way property, and 2023 increased quarterly estimated state income tax payments.